PoliticalGraveyard.com

 Clemons, Scott W. — of Panama City, Bay County, Fla.
 Mayor of Panama City, Fla., 2009.
 Still living as of 2009.

 Clemons, Sol C. — of Macon, Bibb County, Ga.
 Republican.
-Delegate to Republican National Convention from Georgia, 1928, 1936, 1944.
-Presumed deceased.
+Delegate to Republican National Convention from Georgia, 1928, 1932 (alternate), 1936, 1944.
 Burial location unknown.

 Clemont, A. Edward — of Michigan.
+Socialist.
 Socialist Labor candidate for Michigan land commissioner, 1906.
 Burial location unknown.

 Clemont, Edward See A. Edward Clemont